idbrii/love-windfield/README.md

 Returns:

-* `boolean` - If the stay collision event between both colliders is happening on this frame or not
+* `boolean` - Whether the stay collision event between both colliders is happening on this frame

 ---